Novvum/graphql-birdseye/packages/core/README.md

 ### Javascript Library Installation

 This is the documentation for installing Birdseye as a Javascript library.
-To learn how to intall it as a React package, please refer to the react repository [README](../../packages/react/README.md).
+To learn how to intall it as a React package, please refer to the [React repository README](../../packages/react/README.md).

 Install using NPM or yarn